A student plays the guitar as part of a project presentation.

 Successful design and development of music technology systems must be supported by knowledge of music, psychology, computing, engineering, and design.
 The ideal candidate has experience in both musical and technical domains.
 Prospective students will be expected to provide a URL link to content demonstrating their skills in technical and musical areas.

-The application deadline for the Spring semester is September 1st.
-The deadline for the Fall semester is January 10th.
+The deadline for the Fall semester is January 15th.

 Curriculum